The best budget earbuds of 2021 - CNN Underscored

 How we rated

 Every pair of earbuds received a score for each subcategory.
-The combined scores of each tier compromised each category’s max score.
+The total score of each pair of earbuds was made up of the sum of its subcategory marks.

-- Sound quality had a maximum of 25 points: overall (10 points), low, mid and high (5 points), bass (5 points) and soundstage (5 points).
+- Sound quality had a maximum of 25 points: overall (10 points); low, mid and high (5 points); bass (5 points); and soundstage (5 points).

 - Design and comfort had a maximum of 25 points: build quality (10 points), fit in-ear (5 points), stays in the ear (5 points) and IP rating (5 points).